Legislation, policies and guidelines

 Environment Protection Act 1997

-There is legislation in the ACT that protects the environment from pollution and its effects.
-This legislation is the Environment Protection Act 1997 (the Act).
+The Environment Protection Act 1997 (the Act) protects the environment from pollution and its effects.
 The Act provides the regulatory framework to help reduce and eliminate the discharge of pollutants into the air, land and water.

 The Act establishes the Environment Protection Authority (EPA) as the statutory decision maker for environmental regulation and policy.
 The EPA administers legislation covering air and water quality, waste, contaminated land, noise, pesticides and hazardous waste.